 - Cooked rice or gluten free pasta for serving (optional)

-- 1 tablespoon shredded Mexican blend cheese or dairy-free shreds per bowl
+- 1 tablespoon freshly shredded cheddar cheese (or Mexican blend or dairy-free shreds per bowl**)

 Preheat a 4.3-quart Dutch oven or large saucepan over medium-high heat.
 Add the oil and swirl around the pan.
 Add the ground turkey and allow to brown.
 Then, turn over portions of the turkey and allow to brown on the other side.
 Break the pieces apart and stir as needed.